vik-s/quartz/content/projects/newsletter/long form/Understanding Classes of Amplifier Operation.md

 ~~
 ### Class B Amplifier Operation

-In the article on Class A, we mentioned that the conduction angle is 360°.
+In the article on Class A amplifiers, we mentioned that the conduction angle is 360°.
 That is, the transistor is operating in the quasi-linear region for all phases of the input signal.

 In Class B operation, we keep the transistor in the quasi-linear operation only for one-half of the input sinusoidal signal.
 For the other half, the transistor is kept in cut-off and does not provide amplification.

 > The conduction angle for a Class B amplifier is 180° or ᴨ radians.

 The schematic of a Class B amplifier is shown below, and is fundamentally the same as the Class A amplifier, with slight modifications.
-- The output load is modified to have harmonic shorts
+- The output load is modified to have harmonic traps
-- The amplifier is implemented in push-pull configuration We will get into the reasons for both modifications later.
+- The amplifier is often implemented in push-pull configuration We will get into the reasons for both modifications later in this post.

 *insert schematic and Qpoint plot*

 The main difference lies in where we choose the quiescent bias point for this amplifier class.
 The Q-point is chosen right at the edge of transistor cutoff.
 The transistor is driven into conduction by the positive cycle of the input signal, and remains in cut-off during the negative cycle.

-Our earlier approach to calculate load line for a Class A amplifier involved finding the optimal load from the Q-point.
-That approach will not work here, because the quiescent current is nearly zero.
-We will find the optimal load for Class B in the next section.

 In Class B, the current waveforms in the drain of the transistor are easy to draw since it only conducts in positive half cycles.
 The voltage will remain at the Q-point VD, till the current flows through the transistor, at which point the voltage drops.
 Current and voltage are still opposite in phase to each other.

 *insert IV waveforms for class B*

 We immediately get a sense that the efficiency should improve because the transistor is kept off half the time.
 But since only half the sinusoid is amplified, the output waveform is quite distorted degrading the amplifier linearity.
-We will look at both the efficiency and linearity aspects in more detail.

-### Class B Efficiency
+### Class B Efficiency and Backoff
 To calculate efficiency of this mode, like we did in Class A, we need a mathematical representation of the current and voltage waveforms.
 Unfortunately, this is where it gets hairy because half-sinusoids are not mathematically simple.
 We will deal with them anyway using Taylor series expansions (link).

 *insert IV equations*

 We will make two observations about the output current waveform to make this much simpler immediately.
 1. It has no odd-order harmonic components
-2. We will remove all the even-order components so we don't have to deal with them.
+2. We will remove all the even-order components so we don't have to deal with them (using harmonic shorts, explained later)

 Now, the output current equation is much easier to deal with.